-- Rate of growth within x distance of x amenity compared to rate of growth in the rest of the region: N/A - Desired trend: Increase in percent of households in proximity. - Methods:
+- Interpretation: - Rate of growth within x distance of x amenity compared to rate of growth in the rest of the region: N/A - Desired trend: Increase in percent of households in proximity. - Methods:

-- o Identify all amenities of interest as points: schools, employment lands, shopping centres, transit stops. - Using the CVRD street network, create a driving network (for use with ArcGIS network analyst). - Using the amenities as source locations, create drive time polygons per agreed upon drive shed.
-Carry out the same process for walk sheds. - o Sum households in the GCB within drive sheds, per amenity. - Present population as percentage of total households within GCB. - Reporting protocols: This metric will be GIS analysis heavy and may take upwards of two days to complete per reporting period.
-The methods will consist of gathering point locations of key amenities, creating walking and driving polygons around them based on a road network, and summing population at the block level within those polygons. - o Employment lands are defined as: clusters of job producing actual use codes greater than 40,000 square feet (ft2). - Shopping centres are defined as: clusters of retail actual use codes greater than 10,000 ft2.
+- Identify all amenities of interest as points: schools, employment lands, shopping centres, transit stops. - Using the CVRD street network, create a driving network (for use with ArcGIS network analyst). - Using the amenities as source locations, create drive time polygons per agreed upon drive shed.
+Carry out the same process for walk sheds. - \circ $\;$ Sum households in the GCB within drive sheds, per amenity. - \circ $\;$ Present population as percentage of total households within GCB. - Reporting protocols: This metric will be GIS analysis heavy and may take upwards of two days to complete per reporting period.
+The methods will consist of gathering point locations of key amenities, creating walking and driving polygons around them based on a road network, and summing population at the block level within those polygons. - Employment lands are defined as: clusters of job producing actual use codes greater than 40,000 square feet (ft2). - Shopping centres are defined as: clusters of retail actual use codes greater than 10,000 ft2. - Limitations: - Census data is not updated annually. - The distances and travel times chosen are a best fit metric but may not accurately measure need for all households, as consumer behaviour is difficult to predict and characterize. - Employment spaces and grocery store data is difficult to accurately source.
+Shopping centres are used as a key retail amenity as they best represent a stable, diverse offering of retail opportunities.
+Access may be greater than modelled by this measure, especially to grocery stores and smaller produce markets.
+However, an accurate database of stand-alone stores is difficult to achieve due to closures, moves and lack of knowledge of product offerings (for example, a specialty salsa store would be classified as a food store when using business licence data, but certainly does not contribute to a resident's access to grocery stores).
+While introducing some uncertainty, using shopping complexes offers a more conservative but reliable measure.